Restoring reefs. Feeding communities. Protecting ecosystems.

 01/13

-I want to give back to the ocean so I'm going to dedicate my life to helping save the Coral Reefs.
+Indoor farming has given me a deep respect and passion for coral reefs.
+Now I want to give back to the ocean and dedicate my life to helping save coral reefs.

 At reef Conservation, our plan is to protect the environment and promote sustainability for future generations.
 We work towards reducing human impacts, conserving natural resources, and promoting eco-friendly practices.
 All done by hand to reduce carbon footprint.

-The best Corals for the initial job would be Acropora and Stag-horn and montipora species, there are many different types, some are better suited and more tolerant to different environmental conditions.
-The idea is to get the most hardy ones and then farm them on the reefs and use them to populate more reefs when they begin to grow large, this way we keep using the strongest ones to create the main reef. this is best for island protection. it still offers a large area of reef for fish to live and seek refuge from predators. this allows a lot of pelagic fish to establish here as juveniles.
+The best corals for the initial work are Acropora, staghorn, and Montipora species.
+There are many types, and some are better suited and more tolerant of different environmental conditions.
+Our idea is to select the hardiest colonies, farm them on the reef, and then use them to populate more sites as they grow.
+This way we keep using the strongest corals to build the main reef structure for island protection.

-We are passionate and dedicated individuals who are committed to protecting the environment.
-We have experts in the fields of coral propagation, water parameters reef sustainability and enviromental conservation who work tirelessly to further our mission.
+We are passionate and dedicated people committed to protecting the environment.
+Our team includes experts in coral propagation, water‑quality management, reef sustainability, and environmental conservation who work hard to further our mission.

 #ConservationOfReefAquaticLife